Foster Child Care And Income Tax Breaks

 Child

 A foster child from an income tax point of view is not the same as a child or dependent in the traditional sense.
 Unlike a child or dependent that legally belongs to you either by birth or relation (your son, daughter, grandchild, etc.) or adoption, a foster child is placed with you by either a court order, judgement, or authorized placement agency (such as a state or local government organization).
-However, you can still claim a foster child as a dependent if they qualify as your dependent.
-The one exception to this is the Qualifying Widow(er) With Dependent Child filing status as you cannot claim a foster child as a dependent for this status.
+However, you can still claim a foster child on your taxes if they qualify as your dependent.
+The one exception to this is the qualifying widow(er) with dependent child filing status as you cannot claim a foster child as a dependent for this status.

-To quickly determine the eligibility of a potential dependent, use the free eFile.com DEPENDucator tool.
+To quickly determine the eligibility of a potential dependent, use the free eFile.com DEPENDucator or dependent tax tool.

-Review the chart below to compare tax deductions and tax credits you may be able to claim on your 2020 Tax Return via eFile.com for having children/dependents or foster children.
-Prepare and file by April 15, 2021.
+Review the chart below to compare tax deductions and tax credits you may be able to claim on your Tax Return via eFile.com for having children/dependents or foster children.
+Claiming foster kids on your taxes is easy on eFile.com; add your dependent information to your account and eFileIT by the April IRS Tax deadline.

 Foster Care Payments

 nontaxable income because the payment is only for supporting the foster child.
-You do not have to pay taxes on the payment, so this is a valuable deduction for you as a foster parent.
+You do not have to pay taxes on the payment, so this is a valuable way to save on your next tax return.
+However, you should keep detailed records of your foster care payments and other expenses relating to your foster child.

 Foster Care Expenses